gc-garcol/lmax-disruptor-bank/README.md

   - `user`

 #### Leader core flow
-- All commands requested from client-apps are published into a inbound ring-buffer (command-buffer).
+- All commands requested from client-apps are published into an inbound ring-buffer (command-buffer).
 - The commands are then grouped into chunks and then streamed into disk (kafka - one partition) when disruptor's `EventHandler` reaches `endOfBatch`.
 - The business-logic consumer then processes all incoming commands in order to build `state-machine`.
-- Finally, the results are published into out-bound ring-buffer (reply-buffer) in order to reply back to `client-apps`.
+- Finally, the results are published into an out-bound ring-buffer (reply-buffer) in order to reply back to `client-apps`.

 ### Cluster structure